 Tashkent has a wide range of different museums to be explored.
 Some of them are already from the Soviet period, but most are new from the period of Islam Karimov.
-The overall quality of the museums in Tashkent is good.
+The overall quality of the museums in Tashkent is good in the Central Asian context.

 State Museum of History of Uzbekistan

-The museum was opened in July 1876 under its original name as the People’s Museum of Turkestan, initiated by the Russian scientists and enthusiasts of natural history, anthropology and ethnography.
-The museum contains a lot of old artifacts with over 250,000 archeological, numismatic and ethnographic exhibits and archival materials.
+The museum was opened in July 1876 under its original name of the People’s Museum of Turkestan, initiated by the Russian scientists and enthusiasts of natural history, anthropology and ethnography.
+The museum contains a lot of old artifacts with over 250 000 archeological, numismatic and ethnographic exhibits and archive materials.

 The museum of victims of repressions has collected the dark pages of Uzbekistan’s history from the colonization time of Central Asia by tsarist Russia to the political repressions of the 1930s.
 You will be able to identify from afar the centrally located museum (East from Japanese garden) with its open mosaic patterns by its two celestial domes.